carolyntw/Personal-Expense-Tracker/README.md

 ## Contact Information

-If you have any questions or feedback about the Sales & Customer Insights Dashboard, please contact me at [chankaiy@usc.edu].
+If you have any questions or feedback about the Sales & Customer Insights Dashboard, please get in touch with me at [chankaiy@usc.edu].